mit-rss/path_planning/README.md

 NOTE: The path_planning ROS package is called “`lab6`”, so all nodes should be launched/run with this name (eg. `roslaunch lab6 build_trajectory.launch`).

+**Map selection**: In this lab, you are asked to plan paths in the Stata Basement environment.
+By default, running `roslaunch racecar_simulator simulate.launch` will load the old wall-following environment from lab 2 and 3.
+To change the map used by the `racecar_simulator`, follow these steps:

+1. Open [~/racecar_ws/src/racecar_simulator/launch/simulate.launch](https://github.com/mit-racecar/racecar_simulator/blob/master/launch/simulate.launch).
+Line 6 reads: `<arg name="map" default="$(find racecar_simulator)/maps/building_31.yaml"/>`
+2. Change line 6 to: `<arg name="map" default="$(find racecar_simulator)/maps/stata_basement.yaml"/>`
+3. Alternatively, you can use this syntax to load a map of your choice in your own custom launchfiles.

 ## Part A: Path Planning
 In this section, you will plan trajectories and display them in RViz.
 You will use RViz to publish a 2D pose specifying goal positions in your map.
 Then, your path planning algorithm will construct a collision free trajectory.
 To ease integration, make sure your inputs and outputs align between your path planning and pure pursuit modules.